Updated: Jul 31

 Chances are that at some point in your life you’ve heard the term “dopamine.”
 Commonly known as a “feel-good” brain chemical, dopamine plays an important role in the brain’s reward system – if you’ve ever eaten a piece of chocolate and thought, just one more bite, you can thank dopamine for that response.
 And while a bite of chocolate may trigger a quick dopamine fix, these types of triggers have been shown to ultimately decrease dopamine levels over time.
-Keeping reading and try the tips below on how to increase dopamine naturally.

 What is a Dopamine Imbalance?

 This neurotransmitter plays a role in much more than just our reward system too.
-Dopamine levels contribute to mood, sleep, focus, and memory, among other areas, which is why an imbalance could significantly impact how you feel.
+Dopamine levels contribute to mood, sleep, focus, and memory, among other areas, which is why an imbalance could impact how you feel.
 Some research suggests that a dopamine deficiency could be associated with depression, although the connection isn’t fully understood yet.

 Some symptoms of a dopamine deficiency include: